Cryptocojak/Arduino_stuff/README.md

 # Arduino_stuff
-These are some Arduino sketches I've made
+These are some basic Arduino sketches I've made.